zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 - Tests should follow AAA pattern (Arrange, Act, Assert)
 ````

-4. Create a New Chat and Ask Copilot for the same prompt:
+4. Create a New Chat in Ask  and Ask Copilot for the same prompt:
     - Ask: `Create a Flask route that returns all breeds (used by the frontend filter).
 It should query the Breed model and returns JSON.`
     - Compare with result in Part A and verify if new result follows your standards
     - Check if **References** shows `copilot-instructions.md`